 The lower-end K-series Core i5 7600K is a little more conservative with its clockspeeds, rocking a 3.8GHz base and 4.2GHz Turbo frequency.
 But don’t be fooled by that, it’s actually the quickest Kaby Lake chip we’ve been able to test when you get a little matey with the overclocking settings of your motherboard.

 The Core i5 7600K could well be the new overclocking hero of this generation.
-I've been able to hit a rock-solid 5.1GHz with my sample, and that's without having to get creative with the CPU voltages either.
-I don’t think it’s a very bold claim to say the i5 7600K is a worthy successor to the 6600K as the new king of the gaming CPUs, though that Core i3 7350K could well put up a bit of a fight and be the go-to chip for anyone looking to build a gaming rig on a tighter budget.
+I’ve been able to hit a rock-solid 5.1GHz with my sample, and that’s without having to get creative with the CPU voltages either.
+I don’t think it’s a very bold claim to say the i5 7600K is a worthy successor to the 6600K as the new king of the gaming CPUs, though that Core i3 7350K could well have put up a bit of a fight and become the go-to chip for anyone looking to build a gaming rig on a tighter budget if Intel had priced it a little more aggressively.

 The 7350K is a dual-core CPU, but has HyperThreading enabled to deliver a full four threads of processing power as well as a high 4.2GHz Turbo speed and the potential for some seriously high overclocked operating frequencies.

-This will be the first time Intel have launched a K-series chip outside of the Core i5 and Core i7 ranges and looks to be aiming squarely at any AMD attack on the budget end of the market with their new Zen lineup.
+It’s the first time Intel have launched a K-series chip outside of the Core i5 and Core i7 ranges and could have been aiming squarely at any AMD attack on the budget end of the market with their new Zen lineup.
+At the moment though it’s largely irrelevant because of how closely priced it is compared with a straight quad-core i5 7400 chip – when Zen arrives Intel may take a hatchet to the 7350K’s cost to make it competitive.

 The rest of the Kaby Lake lineup are going to be lower-powered 65W and 35W parts and will come with greatly reduced clockspeeds as standard and no Turbo or overclocking performance.